Wells Fargo Headquarters

 - Wells Fargo provided homebuyer education to 3,665 lower-income homebuyers.

 - They provided down payment assistance to more than 3,922 lower-income homebuyers.

-Wells Fargo provided $139.3 million to increase their giving to society’s critical economic needs.
+- Wells Fargo provided $139.3 million to increase its giving to society’s critical economic needs.

 - The company provided 2,804 grants totaling $4.9 million awarded to team members of the WE Care Fund